College Admission Case Studies for B/B+ Students

 Client Profile: Male at a competitive public high school.
 3.3 (U/W), 30 ACT, Biology 720.
 Not very rigorous course load: only a couple AP courses; 12 Bs on transcript.
 Extracurricular engagements were limited to research at this mother’s lab, a volunteer position at the Discovery Museum in his hometown, and short-term memberships in the Science Olympiad and a Business Club.

 Changes made through consulting: This student began working with Solomon the summer after his junior year and presented an interest in finance and economics.
 The student had little to no experiences in these fields, so we positioned him in environmental science because of his volunteer involvement at a local science museum and work as a research assistant at his mother’s lab.

 We encouraged him to create a blog and research how economics and environmental science can work together to create positive change in the world.
 We spent two months working on his research and writing skills, which were fostered by his weekly blog posts.
 We also worked on his writing skills and positioned him as an Environmental Science and Economics double major at Brandeis, with an interest in their 5-year BA+MA program.
 We spent a lot of time on his essays, as we knew these were important to Brandeis, and they may help the school overlook his transcript.
 We focused on his role in his school as a mentor and mental health advocate.
 These were also connected to his interest in solving world problems with science and economics.
 The essays were the student’s best chance of presenting himself as an intellectual, and we tried to showcase him as a problem-solver and community leader.

-Outcome: Accepted Brandeis University through Early Decision.
-Accepted to this program with a scholarship.
+Outcome: Accepted at Brandeis University with a scholarship